herrkaefer/Mole/README.md

 - `summary`: **first a few lines of text** if meta does not exist

-## Some explanations
+## Some notes

 - Mole needs you to specify a **root folder** which keeps all your docs.
 The folder can contain files of any format, and only the Markdown files are recognized and monitored by Mole.
+- Supported Mardown file extensions: `md` (default) and `markdown`
 - When you add a note by Mole, the new doc will be created under a subfolder with the name of the category by default, i.e. `root/category/title.md` But you can move it as you wish later.
-- When you publish doc as Jekyll post, a `published: true` meta item will be appended to the meta data.
+- When you publish doc as Jekyll post, a `published: true` meta item will be appended to the meta data of the orginal doc.
+The transformed post doc will be placed at the Jekyll project's `_post` folder specified by you, with modified filename and front matter which is ready for publishing.

-## Latest release

-[Download here](https://github.com/herrkaefer/Mole/releases).
-Only macOS is supported now.

 ## Acknowledgement